 High cholesterol typically causes no symptoms.
 That’s why it’s important to get your cholesterol levels checked on a regular basis.
-Learn what cholesterol levels are recommended for your age.

 Low-density lipoprotein (LDL) is often called “bad cholesterol.”
 It carries cholesterol to your arteries.
 If your levels of LDL cholesterol are too high, it can build up on the walls of your arteries.

 The buildup is also known as cholesterol plaque.
 This plaque can narrow your arteries, limit your blood flow, and raise your risk of blood clots.
 If a blood clot blocks an artery in your heart or brain, it can cause a heart attack or stroke.